HOW TO WRITE AN APP DEVELOPMENT BRIEF TEMPLATE FOR 2023

 INTENDED APP NAME

 - Define a realistic budget required for a Mobile Application design and development.
-This is important to know prior to delving into exciting concept discussions, which can be time-consuming.
+This is important prior to delving into exciting concept discussions, which can be time-consuming.

-- Your Mobile App development team would love to know the budget so they can offer solutions that meet your budget requirements.
+- It is totally fine to offer a budget indication to your app designer/developer so they can offer solutions that meet your budget requirements.

-- Will you be providing User Interface graphics for every screen of the finished app?
+- Will you be providing user interface graphics for each screen of the finished app?
 Or Would you like the designer to create them?
+If you are not a designer, then let a professional UI designer do this for you.

 - Can you supply the Pantone colours & high-resolution logos for your app?